Xboarder56/OPNsense-DSM/README.md

 9. Finally, you will need to create a new log source selecting the custom Log source type we just created.

 # Change Log
+01-26-2019 - Initial support for parsing dhclient logs.
+I still have to map them but they will be parsed under the correct event ID and category.
+Additionally, the log source time has been updated to 2019.
 12-17-2018 - Initial Upload of the source code.

 # Sources/References